mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

       getKeyByAltName(keyAltName: String): Optional<Document>;

       // Encrypts a BsonValue with a given key and algorithm.
+      // Returns an encrypted value (BSON binary of subtype 6).
+The underlying implementation MAY return an error for prohibited BSON values. encrypt(value: BsonValue, opts: EncryptOpts): Binary;

+      // encryptExpression encrypts a Match Expression or Aggregate Expression to query a range index.
-      // If `opts.queryType` == "rangePreview", `value` is expected to be a BSON document
-      // of one of the following forms:
+      // `expr` is expected to be a BSON document of one of the following forms:
       // 1.
 A Match Expression of this form:
       //   {$and: [{<field>: {$gt: <value1>}}, {<field>: {$lt: <value2> }}]}
       // 2.
 An Aggregate Expression of this form:
       //   {$and: [{$gt: [<fieldpath>, <value1>]}, {$lt: [<fieldpath>, <value2>]}]
       // $gt may also be $gte. $lt may also be $lte.
-      // Returns an encrypted value (BSON binary of subtype 6).
-The underlying implementation MAY return an error for prohibited BSON values. encrypt(value: BsonValue, opts: EncryptOpts): Binary;
+      // Only supported for queryType "rangePreview"
+      encryptExpression(expr: Document, opts: EncryptOpts): Document;

       // Decrypts an encrypted value (BSON binary of subtype 6).
       // Returns the original BSON value.